-Compare and Contrast - W. B. Yeats and James Joyce’s use of aesthete language.
+W. B. Yeats and James Joyce’s Use of Aesthetic Idioms.

-[Note: In “Rosa Alchemica”, WBY develops a conception of his mystic characters Robartes and Ahern engaged in an alchemical activity which attempts to transmute ordinary experience into essences.
+[Note: In “Rosa Alchemica”, WBY develops a narrative about his mystic characters Robartes and Ahern engaged in the alchemical-style attempt to transmute ordinary experience into essences.
 In describing it, Yeats uses the word transmute/transmutation, and the adjective imperishable.
-In Stephen Hero, imperishable is part of the hero’s aesthetic vocabulary but not transmute.
+In Stephen Hero, ‘imperishable’ is part of the hero’s aesthetic vocabulary but not transmute.
 In A Portrait of the Artist as a Young Man, both imperishable and transmute are used.
 Does this signify that Joyce is copying Yeats?

-If so, what text is he copying since the volume of Yeats’s stories he met in Dublin - as recounted in Stephen Hero - must be the 1897 edition of “Tables of the Law” and “Adoration of the Magi”, and the one held in his Trieste Library is the 1904 republication of those tales under the Elkin Mathews imprint.
-Later, in 1907, Yeats published the three mystical stories together in the Shakespeare Head edition of his Collected Works issued by Mathews.
-In this series, those stories shared a volume with his novels John Sherman and Dhoya.
+If so, what text is he copying since the volume of Yeats’s stories he met in Dublin - as recounted in Stephen Hero - must be the 1897 edition of “Tables of the Law” and “Adoration of the Magi”.
+Meanwhile the one held in his Trieste Library is known to be the 1904 republication of those tales under the Elkin Mathews imprint.
+Later, in 1907, Yeats published the three mystical stories together in the Shakespeare Head edition of his Collected Works issued by Mathews again.
+In this series, those stories shared a single volume with his two novels, John Sherman and Dhoya.

-In other words, “Rosa Alchemica” was not available to him - though he could have read it in the earlier collection, The Secret Rose (1897) from which “Tables of the Law” and “Adoration of the Magi” had been excluded by the publisher Bullen - only to be printed by him privately (i.e., without his name appearing on the title-page) later in the same year.
+In other words, “Rosa Alchemica” was not available to Joyce - though he could have read it in the earlier collection The Secret Rose (1897) - from which “Tables of the Law” and “Adoration of the Magi” had been excluded by the publisher Bullen, only to be printed by him privately (i.e., without th epublisher’s his name appearing on the title-page) later in the same year.

 The adjective imperishable occurs once in The Secret Rose collection of 1907 outside of the “Rosa Alchemica” story.
 This is in “The Heart of the Spring”, as quoted below.
 The use of the word there is not particularly laden with fin de siecle connotations of magical - or sacremental - transubstantiation. ]

-Texts: A complete list of the occurence of the words imperishable & transmut- in the short fiction of W. B. Yeats and the early fiction James Joyce (Stephen Hero and A Portrait).
+Texts: Here is a complete list of the incidences of the words imperishable & transmut- (with its cognates) in the short fiction of W. B. Yeats and the early writings of James Joyce (viz., Stephen Hero, A Portrait, and Critical Writings).

 Yeats